Homeschool Program For Auditory Processing Disorder

-Addressing auditory processing difficulties at home
+Addressing auditory processing difficulties using adaptive software

 Auditory processing disorder is a challenging diagnosis, no doubt.
 For some homeschool parents the diagnosis can be overwhelming, pushing them back into the school system.
 For other homeschool families though, the inability of the public schools to help their CAPD child is what put them on a homeschool track.
 If you are not sure of where your child stands, check out our auditory processing disorder symptoms

-Gemm Learning is the choice of many homeschool families because our adaptive, at home software aims to do what School Resource Rooms and years of speech therapy cannot — it treats auditory processing disorder directly, using intensive, adaptive exercises that build the processing skills children need to flourish in language, learning and reading.
+Gemm Learning is the choice of many homeschool families because our at home software aims to do what School Resource Rooms and years of speech therapy cannot — it treats auditory processing disorder directly, using intensive, adaptive exercises that build the processing skills children need to flourish in language, learning and reading.

 - Clinical software that treats the underlying difficulties, once and for all